Chatbot-educacional/Chatbot-educacional/docs/en/README.md

 [English](./README.md) | [Português](../pt-BR/README.md)

-A modern educational chatbot for teaching programming, built with cutting-edge technologies and focused on the open source community.
+A modern educational chatbot for programming education, built with cutting-edge technologies and focused on the open source community.
+Our goal is to maximize learning through AI, offering a personalized experience that adapts to each student's needs and interests, combining various innovative educational tools.

 ## 📋 Table of Contents